 In the case of mobile payments, thieves can treat themselves to monetary gains at the expense of others.
 To that end, criminals create methods and systems to break into mobile phones, engage in social hacking, and exploit weaknesses in existing payment systems.

 Coffee and specialty drink retailer Starbucks had a problem with thieves using the Starbucks app on stolen phones to purchase gift cards.
 Once the criminals had access to the online accounts of their victims, they’d add a new gift card, transfer the funds, and repeat the process, again and again, each the time original Starbucks gift card reloaded.

-A multitude of security solutions are available for mobile payments — it’s simply a matter of enabling the security features.
+A multitude of security e-commerce merchant account solutions are available for mobile payments — it’s simply a matter of enabling the security features.
 Many sites already use a two-step security process when someone accesses an account from a mobile device.
 An alert appears to notify the user that the site doesn’t recognize the IP address and requires further information to confirm identity.
 We use this simple but effective security measure to combat fraud.